 What Causes Forgetfulness In Young People?
 7 Reasons You Keep Losing Your Keys, Explained

 Have you been feeling forgetful lately?
 Can you not even remember if you've felt forgetful lately?
 Wait, how did you get here?
 Wait, where are your keys?
 Wait, what were you doing before you started reading this article about things that cause forgetfulness?
-Oh my god, the stove!
+Oh my god, what about the stove??!

 Yes, I'm sure your carpets will be fine eventually (you have renter's insurance, right?).
 Now, where were we?
 Oh, yes: forgetfulness.
-If you've been on an epic run of forgetting your lunch at home, forgetting your rent check on the kitchen table, and forgetting that you're getting married this coming Sunday, it can be easy to assume the worst.
-But if you're not elderly, the odds are slim that your memory problems are caused by the early onset of a neurological problem like dementia or Alzheimer's.
+If you've been on an epic run of forgetting your lunch, forgetting your rent check on the kitchen table, and forgetting that you're getting married this Sunday, it can be easy to assume the worst.
+But if you're not elderly, there's some good news: the odds are slim that your memory problems are being caused by the early onset of a neurological problem like dementia or Alzheimer's.

 So only one tab open at a time from now on.
 Ha ha, sorry, just messing with you.
 But maybe try to keep it at somewhere under 10?